Spare Change Savings

 One of the biggest advantages of spare change savings is that it’s automatic.
 You don’t have to remember to bring your change to the bank or transfer money from checking to savings after you get paid in order to save money from your salary.
 And, unlike the change jar, the money saved is out of sight and out of mind.

-Unlike the piggy bank method, a spare change app can put your savings into an account that can earn interest and help your money grow over time.
+Unlike the piggy bank method, a spare change app can put your savings into an account that can earn interest, such as a high-yield savings account, and help your money grow over time.

-Some spare change savings apps, known as “micro-investing” apps, will offer users the opportunity to invest their money into stocks, bonds, and/or exchange-traded funds (ETFs).
-This involves risk, but if these investments do well, your savings could grow considerably.
+Some spare change savings apps, known as “micro-investing” apps, will offer users the opportunity to invest their money in stocks, bonds, and/or exchange-traded funds (ETFs).
+This involves risk, mainly because of market volatility and the lack of insurance for investment products.

-Micro-investing apps can make it easy to get started with investing, even if you currently don’t know anything about it.
-Generally, they’ll recommend a portfolio based on your goals and time horizon, turning your spare change into an investment on a small scale–a good way to experiment.
+Micro-investing apps can make it easier to get started with investing, even if you currently don’t know anything about it.
+Generally, they’ll recommend a portfolio based on your goals and time horizon, turning your spare change into an investment on a small scale, such as through fractional stock shares or small dollar purchases of other investment products, which can be a good way to experiment.

 Some spare change savings apps partner up with other brands that will kick in a percentage of every purchase you make to your savings account.
 For example, if an app partners with Macy’s or Apple, every time you make a purchase from one of those retailers, a small percent of the total you spend would get added to your savings account (in addition to the round-up amount taken from your checking account).